-When Emmett was age 22 (or 16), on Aug.
-28, 1902, he wed 18-year-old Belle Abel (1884- ? ), daughter of Cyrus Abel.
-James S. Reager officiated.
+When Emmet was age 22 (or 16), on Aug.
+28, 1902, he wed 18-year-old Bell Abel (1884-1964), daughter of Cyrus and Ora (Cobert) Abel of Annapolis, OH.
+James S. Reager officiated the nuptials.

 They had five known children -- Clarence Denver Manbeck, Floyd L. Manbeck, Elbert E. Manbeck, Myrtle Latch and John Franklin Manbeck.

 In September 1915, the Manbecks' two-month-old son Clarence became seriously ill.
 A physician was called to the home, and he noted that the "child was suffering extreme malnutrition from improper feeding & care."
 Tragically, the baby did not survive, and died on Sept.
 20, 1915.
 His tender remains were laid to rest in New Rumley.